isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 .. note::

-   Host backends which do not support host collections as the host cache and radius do not contribute to commands returning a collection as ``reservation-get-all``.
-For instance these commands can't be used to retrieve the content of the host cache: commands returning one host entry or dedicated host cache commands should be used instead.
+   The host cache and RADIUS hook libraries are two host backends that do not contribute to commands returning a collection of host reservations, such as ``reservation-get-all``.
+Commands returning one host entry or dedicated host cache commands should be used instead.